jack2019-cb/chronos/client/README.md

 ## Testing

+### Testing Philosophy & Unit Test Expectations

+**Documentation Requirement:**

+Every unit test in `client/__tests__` must have a corresponding `.md` file (e.g., `smoke.test.md`) that documents:

+- The test's purpose
+- Mocking philosophy
+- Actionables performed by the test
+- Hallmarks of a good unit test

+A unit test cannot be created or considered valid unless this detailed documentation exists and is kept up to date.
+This ensures clarity, maintainability, and validation of the test's intent and quality.

+All unit tests in this project are designed to confirm that real business logic works as intended.
+This means each test should:

+- Validate the actual processing of options, structuring of content, handling of conditional inputs, and interactions with external libraries.
+- Use mocks only to isolate the function from external network dependencies (such as `fetch`), ensuring tests run quickly and reliably.
+- Avoid excessive mocking of internal logic, so the test suite provides true confidence in the code's behavior.

+**In practice:**

+- Each test in `client/__tests__` targets meaningful logic—such as calendar rendering, event handling, theme generation, and PDF export—rather than superficial implementation details.
+- Mocks are employed only for network calls or external APIs, never for core business logic or internal data flow.
+- This approach ensures the suite is fast, reliable, and genuinely effective at catching regressions and confirming correct behavior.

+**Hallmarks of a good unit test in this codebase:**

+- Tests real substance, not just surface rendering or trivial outputs.
+- Isolates only true external dependencies.
+- Runs quickly and deterministically.

 The project uses Jest and React Testing Library for testing.
 The test setup includes:

 - SWC-based transformation for TypeScript and JSX
 - Proper mocking of Next.js components and features
 - Jest DOM matchers for component testing

+---

 ### Running Tests